 The Question Nobody Wants to Ask

-You probably haven't said it out loud.
-You may not have even let yourself think it clearly.
-But somewhere under all the logistics, from the paperwork to the packing list, there is a quiet, terrifying question:
+You probably have not said it out loud.
+Maybe you have not even let yourself think it clearly.
+But somewhere under the packing list and the paperwork, there is a quieter question:

 Is this the beginning of the end?